 If SSL Passthrough is selected, a server pool can be selected.
 See Add a Server Pool for Load Balancing in Manager Mode.

-SSL Offloading decrypts all HTTP traffic on the load balancer.
-SSL offloading allows data to be inspected as it passes between the load balancer and server.
+SSL Offloading decrypts all HTTPS traffic on the load balancer, and connects to the selected backend server using HTTP.
+SSL Offloading allows data to be inspected as it passes between the load balancer and server.
 If NTLM and multiplexing are not configured, the load balancer establishes a new connection to the selected backend server for each HTTP request.

 SSL End-to End

-After receiving the HTTP request, the load balancer connects to the selected backend server and talks with it using HTTPS.
+SSL End-to End decrypts all HTTPS traffic on the load balancer, and connects to the selected backend server using HTTPS.
 If NTLM and multiplexing are not configured, the load balancer establishes a new connection to the selected backend server for each HTTP request.